-Yoyo Loach (Botia Almorhae) Fish Species Profile
+Yoyo Loach (Botia Almorhae) Species Profile & Care Guide

 The Yoyo Loach is a very active and friendly fish that makes an excellent addition to any community aquarium.
 It is hardy and enjoys swimming around in groups of its own species as well as others.